cesarferradas/ferrad.as/_posts/2024-06-29-evolve-bank-data-breach.md

 I've previously written about [how to protect yourself](/how-to-protect-yourself-after-data-breach) after a data breach.
-However, when the breach involves banking details, we need extra precautions.
+While those measures still apply, when the breach involves banking details, we need to take extra precautions.

 ### For US citizens